JoaoFPortugal/SEC/README.md

 4. On `user` folder do `gradle run`.
 5. Test with user id 1, 2, 3, 4 and/or 5.
 Passwords are 11, 22, 33, 44 and 55 respectively.

-*Note: If when trying to do an operation there is a `java.lang.UnsatisfiedLinkError` check if the `LD_LIBRARY_PATH` includes the path to the `lib/linux` folder.
+*Note: If when trying to do an operation there is a `java.lang.UnsatisfiedLinkError` check if the `LD_LIBRARY_PATH` environment variable includes the path to the `lib/linux` folder.
 Same for the property `java.library.path`.
 Gradle should take care of these though.*

 ## To-do

 - Improve `documentation/Methodology.md`
   - Prof: Use key stores (Java has this) instead of plain text to store the keys, because in key stores we can sign them.
 - Prof: Using the CC to cipher everything requires entering the PIN many times, try to mitigate this.
 Eg. Generate new key pair that is signed with the CC).
 But the `transferGood` method must be necessarily ciphered with the CC.